gulam101/Survey-Form/README.md

 Created using HTML5 and CSS3.
 The design was to make a survey form on the FreeCodeCamp.
 The point of the project was to take everything we learnt and combine it into one big project.
 The design of the project was a simple template and I just followed the steps and changed things differently.

-The point of the project was to get a rating based on their shcool lunch without the school getting involved.
+The point of the project was to get a rating based on their school lunch without the school getting involved.
 This would then give a score on the school.

 ![IMG001](https://user-images.githubusercontent.com/45819118/71164011-26122580-2246-11ea-9003-bc5bb10c2aaf.PNG)